 Genetic Engineering

--Purpose of of selective breeding = Allowing only those animals with wanted characteristics to produce the next generation.
+-Purpose of induced mutations-Purpose of of selective breeding = Allowing only those animals with wanted characteristics to produce the next generation.
 Humans use selective breeding, which takes advantages of naturally occurring genetic variation, to pass wanted traits on to the next generation of organisms.

 -Hybridization = crossing dissimilar individuals to bring together the best of both organisms.